Arithmetic hyperbolicity and a stacky Chevalley-Weil theorem: Degree and inertia degree of a morphism of stacks

 \subsection{Inertia degree}

 Our definition of inertia degree is the following.

-\begin{definition}[Inertia degree] Let $X \to Y$ be a finitely presented Deligne--Mumford morphism of qcqs algebraic stacks.
+\begin{definition}[Inertia degree] Let $X \to Y$ be a finitely presented Deligne--Mumford morphism of integral qcqs algebraic stacks.
 We define the \emph{inertia degree} of $X \to Y$ to be

 \end{definition} Here $I_{X/Y}$ denotes the relative inertia stack.
-Note that $I_{X/Y} \to X$ is a finitely presented unramified quasi-finite representable morphism, hence Deligne--Mumford.
-The inertia degree ``measures'' how far a morphism is from being representable over some dense open substack of $Y$.
+Note that $I_{X/Y} \to X$ is a finitely presented representable morphism, hence $\Ideg(X \to Y) \in \ZZ$ by \S\ref{sec:rep}.
+The inertia degree ``measures how far'' a morphism is from being representable over some dense open substack of $Y$.